Vikki Proctor | President

 Nancy Chapman grew up in a family that loved gardening.
 They grew a lot of vegetables, then canned and pickled much of the bounty so they could enjoy it throughout the winter.
 When she moved to Evanston in 1988, going to the farmers markets was a natural destination, especially for someone who likes to cook as much she does.
 Volunteering with the Friends of the Evanston Farmers Markets was an instinctive next step for this retired tax accountant.
 Nancy loves talking to the farmers and other people she meets at the market, and loves being able to buy seasonal, sustainable, fresh food.
 It gives her a sense of community.
 Her efforts have paid off, too.
 Both of her adult sons love to cook and one of them grows much of his own produce.

-Myra Gorman | Former Market Manager, Evanston Farmers Markets
+Myra Gorman | Board Member, Former Manager, Evanston Farmers Markets

 Myra Gorman worked for the City of Evanston for more than 31 years.
 Over the course of her career working with the Parks and Recreation department, she held several jobs: inclusion coordinator, senior program manager, and manager of the Evanston Farmers Market.
 As a certified recreational therapist, Myra is proud of bringing hot food served at the market and starting the Spud Club (with “Tater Tots” and “Small Fry” groups) to keep small kids busy with market-related activities.
 (A parent stays with each child while the other parent shops.)
 After many years of getting up at 3 a.m. during market season to get the site ready for the farmers and vendors, Myra was ready for something new.
 In 2023 she applied for and was accepted to Southwest Airlines’ training program for flight attendants.
 Currently she flies multiple days each month out of Midway.

-Cindee Bath
+Cindee Bath | Board Member

-Cindee Bath was on a serendipitous trip east down Dempster St. whe she landed in Evanston and fell in love with its lakefront, trees, energy, and the pre-July Fourth territory settlements on Central St. She always loved to cook and entertain, so she pursued a degree from Kendall College’s culinary school when it was still in Evanston.
+Cindee Bath was on a serendipitous trip east down Dempster St. when she landed in Evanston and fell in love with its lakefront, trees, energy, and the pre-July Fourth territory settlements on Central St. She always loved to cook and entertain, so she pursued a degree from Kendall College’s culinary school when it was still in Evanston.
 That degree, and her love of food and wine, propelled her to many happy years working in commercial kitchens of restaurants, gourmet shops, a seafood market, and caterers.
 In 2002 she made a career switch and is now Associate Program Director for Executive Education programs at Northwestern’s Kellogg School of Management, focusing on multi-generational family businesses.
 It is a position she describes as catering with people and paper instead of people and food.
 Cindee also is involved with The Ted Fund.

-Damita Cravens
+Damita Cravens | Board Member

 Damita Cravens is a mental health therapist who works for the City of Evanston as an outreach worker.
 She works with adults and children who have severe and persistent mental health illnesses such as schizophrenia, major depressive disorder, and substance use disorders.
 In addition to her full-time position, Damita is working towards her licensed clinical professional counselor (LCPC) degree.
 She considers herself a liaison between community activities and her neighbors in the 5th ward.
-She is on the board of Children’s Advocacy Center of North and Northwest Cook County, Black Women of Evanston, National Alliance of Mental Illness North Chicago (NAMI), and Friends of Evanston Farmers Markets.
-Damita loves the farmers market because of the fresh foods available there and the sense of community she feels whenever she’s there.

 Staff